Paulchemouni/ZachLattaWebsite/README.md

 This is for me the occasion to discover more about web programming and Git.</br>

 **What this redesign brings to the website :**</br>
-- A LinkedIn button with color changing when hovering, and redirecting to his webpage when clicked.</br>
+- A LinkedIn button with color changing when hovering, and redirecting to his webpage when clicked</br>
+- Custom cursor, created in Gimp (will be redesigned to be smaller and to have some transparent areas for better ergonomics)
 - New fonts</br>
 - A header</br>
 - The email is now a *mailto* link</br>